agentcomparer/comparer-sdk/README.md

 # Agent Comparer CLI

-A command-line interface for interacting with the Agent Comparer API to analyze and compare AI models and agents
+A command-line interface for interacting with the [Agent Comparer](https://agentcomparer.com) API to analyze and compare AI models and agents.

 ## Setup